There's no doubt about it: TCL's P-Series was our best value television set of 2017.

 In terms of tonal balance, TCL has wisely placed an emphasis on the mids and highs rather than wall-shaking bass.
-That means the TV performs well in shows and movies where dialogue is the most important or prominent type of audio, but falls a bit short on music or games where explosions reign supreme.
+That means the TV performs well in shows and movies where dialog is the most important or prominent type of audio, but falls a bit short on music or games where explosions reign supreme.

-That being said, if you’re used to using a traditional Roku device, one nice feature about the 55P607’s remote features a mute button next to volume up/down – a small feature, we know, but one that makes a world of difference.
+That being said, if you're used to using a traditional Roku device, one nice feature about the 55P607's remote is a mute button next to volume up/down – a small feature, we know, but one that makes a world of difference.

 Other panels to ponder